 "On present evidence, the overwhelming majority of patients experience mild symptoms and make a rapid and full recovery, often in the absence of any form of medical treatment."

-proper coughing and sneezing etiquette.
+As much as it is infectious, it is also preventable through good hygiene and proper coughing and sneezing etiquette.
 This means frequent handwashing especially after touching objects that are frequently touched by other people (example door knobs, toilet flush, etc.). handwashing means using clean water and soap, this is effective enough to remove dirt and disease-causing germs.
 It would also help a lot if people who cough or sneeze will cover their nose and mouth, preferably with a disposable tissue.
 Maintaining a distance of at least 3 meters when talking to a person known to be ill also prevent transmission.

 "As we know from experience, severity can vary, depending on many factors, from one country to another."